Trinity University: Founding

+Waxahachie campus

 Believing that the school needed the support of a larger community, the university moved in 1902 to Waxahachie, Texas.
 In 1906, the university, along with many Cumberland Presbyterian churches, affiliated with the United Presbyterian Church.

-The Stock Market Crash of 1929, however, severely hindered the university's growth.
+The Stock Market Crash of 1929, severely hindered the university's growth.
 Enrollment declined sharply, indebtedness and faculty attrition mounted, and trustees began using endowment funds to maintain daily operations.
 Consequently, the Southern Association of Colleges and Schools placed Trinity's accreditation status on probation in 1936, jeopardizing its future.
 Once again, its leaders began to consider relocation to a larger community to improve the university's viability.

+Woodlawn campus

 Meanwhile, in 1942, the Methodist-affiliated University of San Antonio was failing.
 San Antonio community leaders, who wished to maintain a Protestant-affiliated college in the city, approached Trinity with a relocation offer.
 The university left Waxahachie and took over the campus and alumni of the University of San Antonio.
-(The old Waxahachie campus is currently home to Southwestern Assemblies of God University).
+(The old Waxahachie campus is currently home to Nelson University).
 For the next decade, the Woodlawn campus, on the city's near-west side, was Trinity's home while it developed a permanent home.
 Lacking adequate facilities, the university functioned by using military barracks and quonset huts to house students and to provide library and classroom space.

+Quarry campus

 In 1945, Trinity acquired a former limestone quarry for a new campus and hired Texas architect O'Neil Ford to design a master plan and many of the buildings.
 Construction began in 1950, and the current campus opened in 1952.

 When it moved, the campus was largely undeveloped (one classroom building, one dorm, and a nearly empty library were the only completed buildings).
-Yet, under the leadership of Dr. James W. Laurie, the university's 14th president, Trinity took advantage of its new location in a rapidly growing major urban center to grow in academic stature.
-Dr. Laurie was responsible for drastically increasing Trinity's endowment, largely funded by the James A. and Leta M. Chapman Charitable Trust of Tulsa, Oklahoma.
-The stronger endowment allowed Trinity to construct a new, modern campus on its “University on the Hill” location and to increase the quality and range of its faculty while maintaining a high faculty to student ratio.
-In 1969, Trinity entered into a covenant agreement with the regional synod of the Presbyterian Church (USA) that affirmed historical connections, but transformed Trinity into a private, independent university with a self-perpetuating board of trustees.
+Under the leadership of James W. Laurie, the university's 14th president, Trinity took advantage of its new location in a rapidly growing major urban center to grow in academic stature.
+Laurie was responsible for drastically increasing Trinity's endowment, largely funded by the James A. and Leta M. Chapman Charitable Trust of Tulsa, Oklahoma.
+The stronger endowment allowed Trinity to construct a new, modern campus and increase the quality and range of its faculty while maintaining a high faculty to student ratio.
+In 1969, Trinity entered into a covenant agreement with the regional synod of the Presbyterian Church (USA) that affirmed historical connections but transformed Trinity into a private, independent university with a self-perpetuating board of trustees.
 The campus continues to be a "historically connected" member of the Association of Presbyterian Colleges and Universities.